The Caribbean is one of the easiest destinations to reach from New York.

 8. Dominican Republic

-is located next to all the luxury resorts in Dominican Republic.
+The Dominican Republic is one of the easiest destinations in the Caribbean to reach from New York.
+Punta Cana airport is located next to all the luxury resorts in the Dominican Republic.
 You can also fly with Jet Blue into Santo Domingo non-stop from New York which takes 3h 40m.
-The best resorts to visit while here would be Punta Cana airport Casa de Campo, Punta Cana and Cap Cana.
+The best resorts to visit while here would be Casa de Campo, Punta Cana and Cap Cana.

 9. St Kitts & Nevis